JrSchild/jr-crop/README.md

 ```

 ## Examples please!!
 I got ya.
-Run `bower install` in the root and `node app.js` from the examples folder.
+Run `bower install` in the root and `npm install && node app.js` from the examples folder.
 Visit `localhost:8080/examples`.
 Great now you can visit this from your phone too.
 It works best when packaged in cordova, as how you should use ionic anyway.